EugeneK3584/TGclient/README.md

 ## The goal of this project

-<br>This app is created to enable copy on FX/Crypto from Telegram groups/channels with Telethon in async i/o mode.
+<br>This app is created to enable copytrading on FX/Crypto markets using signals from Telegram groups/channels.
+It works with Telethon Python lib in async i/o mode.
 Completely customizable.<br>
 Please send me a request for full code access or beta testing